-The following provisions of our Indian Constitution regulating the centre state relation make the issue very clear:
+The following provisions of our Indian Constitution regulating the center state relation make the issue very clear:

 Legislative Relations (Articles 245-255): 1.
 Parliament has exclusive jurisdiction to make laws regarding (97) items in the Union List; State legislature has exclusive power to make laws in regard to (66) items in the State List; both the union and state legislature can legislate in regard to (47) items in the Concurrent List (Article 246).

-Parliament has exclusive power to make laws with respect to any matter not enumerated in the Concurrent to State List (Article 248); Parliament has power to legislate with respect to any matter in the State List in the national interest after the Rajya Sabha’s resolution supported by not less than two-thirds of the members present and voting (Article 249).
+Parliament has exclusive power to make laws with respect to any matter not enumerated in the Concurrent to State List (Article 248).
+Parliament has the power to legislate with respect to any matter in the State List in the national interest.
+This can be done after the Rajya Sabha’s resolution supported by not less than two-thirds of the members present and voting (Article 249).

-Parliament has power to legislate for two or more States by their consent and adoption of such legislation by any other State (Article 252).
+Parliament has the power to legislate for two or more States by their consent.
+It is adoption of such legislation by any other State (Article 252).

 The supremacy of the center in the entire arrangement is further proved under the following provisos:

-In case of inconsistency between laws made by Parliament and those made by a State legislature in regard to items in the Concurrent List, the Union law shall prevail except where a State law is reserved for the consideration of the President and receives his assent (Article 254).
+In case of inconsistency between laws made by Parliament.
+The law made by a State legislature in regard to items in the Concurrent List, the Union law shall prevail.
+Except where a State law is reserved for the consideration of the President and receives his assent (Article 254).

-The Governor of the state is appointed by the Center who has powers to make a report to the President under Article 356 of the Constitution of India if the Constitutional machinery of the state has broken down.
+The Governor of the state is appointed by the Center.
+He has powers to make a report to the President under Article 356 of the Constitution of India.
+He can do so if the Constitutional machinery of the state has broken down.

-Further, when the Special Police Act itself provides that subject to the consent by the State, the CBI can take up investigation in relation to the crime which was otherwise within the jurisdiction of the State Police, the court can also exercise its constitutional power of judicial review and direct the CBI to take up the investigation within the jurisdiction of the State.
+Further, when the Special Police Act itself provides such.
+Subject to the consent by the State, the CBI can take up investigation in relation to the crime which was otherwise within the jurisdiction of the State Police.
+The court can also exercise its constitutional power of judicial review.
+The court can direct the CBI to take up the investigation within the jurisdiction of the State.
 This has already been done in Shardha Case hence there is no irregularity at any stage in the matter.